+Reasons employees resist learning and development have been discussed in this article.
 You spend a great deal of time, money, and effort designing L&D content.
-You roll out modules and courses to help employees upskill and move forward in their careers, as well as to become more efficient and effective in their current roles.
+You roll out modules and courses to help employees level up skill and move forward in their careers.
+Plus to become more efficient and effective in their current roles.
 So, why do so many employees resist learning and development?

 It’s unfortunate, but this is not an uncommon scenario.
 Many organizations expend significant resources to create L&D materials, but then find themselves dealing with strong resistance from employees.
 The truth is that there are as many reasons for employees to resist learning and development as there are L&D initiatives out there.
 However, there are some reasons that occur more commonly across the board, and we’ll address those below.